saltstack/salt/doc/topics/tutorials/walkthrough.rst

     exeute each state function.
 Then more logical layers are built on top of each other.
-The high layers of the state system which this tutorial will cover consists of everything that needs to be known to use states, the two high layers covered here are the `sls` later and the highest layer `highstate`.
+The high layers of the state system which this tutorial will cover consists of everything that needs to be known to use states, the two high layers covered here are the `sls` layer and the highest layer `highstate`.

     Again, knowing that there are many layers of data management will help with